 War Crime Blues: “I actually put out War Crime Blues more than a year ago in Europe,” Whitley says.
 “It wasn’t written around these elections at all.
 Really, I didn’t even know what was inspiring it.
 Looking at it now, a lot of it was living in Dresden and being an American and feeling my own awareness of — or lack of — history.
 At the same time, the World Trade Center came down, and I guess I started to ask questions.
 I woke up one morning in Dresden — which we bombed the shit out of (in WWII), remember — and looked out the window on September 12th at this empty lot with an American flag at half-mast and all these candles around it.
 I thought it was Martin Luther King Day or something…we bombed the shit out of this city, and there’s this American flag at half-mast for the World Trade Center!
 It kind of shocked me — my own sort of American isolatedness, if you will.
 A lot of that went into the record.
 I can’t really write that sort of thing well, that topical shit.
 I mean, I can’t do it honestly.
 Bob Marley could do it.
 Sting does it and it sounds ridiculous — like rhetoric.
 And it’s way too important to sound like rhetoric.
 You can’t turn it into jive or sloganeering.” [from Expatriate Act]

-Soft Dangerous Shores: “What Whitley says he’s really excited about is “Soft Dangerous Shores,” another new CD due in February.
+Soft Dangerous Shores: From an interview with the Bellingham Herald, “What Whitley says he’s really excited about is “Soft Dangerous Shores,” another new CD due in February.
 It couldn’t be more different from the red-dirt sounds that made the Texas-born singer a name for himself.
 How he describes it: “melancholic,” “electronic,” “like a 1960s British romance movie,” “recorded with a German trip-hop group.”
 “Not at all rock.”
 “Pretty.”
-[Change’ll Do You Good – Bellingham Herald, 10/14/2004]

 Inspirations for Individual Songs